Have you ever dreamed of someone who has died and wondered whether they are actually communicating with you?

 There are many different reasons why we may dream of someone who has passed away.
 Sometimes, our dreams are release dreams, where we are simply just processing our own feelings of grief or sadness when we lose a loved one.

-These types of dreams are release dreams, which are different from true visitation dreams.
+As you may already know, we experience different types of dreams.
+Release dreams are a little bit different from true visitation dreams.

 Sometimes they can even be scary in some ways, especially if the feelings you are releasing and working with are ones of fear, worry, or sadness.